-- A. The lead AV designer shall be a full time staff member employed with the contracting vendor and shall hold an AVIXA CTS-D Certification as well as a Crestron DMC E-4K Certification or other industry standard certification deemed acceptable by Academic and Research Technologies. - B. The lead installer shall hold an AVIXA CTS-I Certification or other industry
+- A. The lead AV designer shall be a full time staff member employed with the contracting vendor and shall hold an AVIXA CTS-D Certification as well as a Crestron DMC E-4K Certification or other industry standard certification deemed acceptable by IT@Sam. - B. The lead installer shall hold an AVIXA CTS-I Certification or other industry standard certification deemed acceptable by IT@Sam and must be onsite during all stages of the installation. - C. Submittals shall be provided with cut sheets and design drawings during the design phase and approved by IT@Sam. - D. Progress reports shall be provided to IT@Sam at least once per month and once per week once principle installation of AV equipment has begun.
+Official correspondence must be emailed to avteam@shsu.edu with appropriate updates. - E. As built drawings shall be provided in PDF and DWG or DXF digital format upon completion of the project.
+Digital copies of all manuals shall be part of the final submissions. - F. All AV Cable Testing documentation shall be provided to IT@Sam for review before the final inspection of the system.

-- standard certification deemed acceptable by Academic and Research Technologies and must be onsite during all stages of the installation. - C. Submittals shall be provided with cut sheets and design drawings during the design phase and approved by Academic and Research Technologies. - D. Progress reports shall be provided to Academic and Research Technologies at least once per month and once per week once installation of AV equipment has begun.
-Official correspondence must be emailed to avteam@shsu.edu with appropriate updates. - E. As built drawings shall be provided in PDF digital format upon completion of the project.
-Digital copies of all manuals shall be part of the final submissions. - F. All AV Cable Testing documentation shall be provided to Academic and Research Technologies for review before the final inspection of the system. - G. All AV equipment and cables shall be labeled on both ends according to industry standard labeling conventions including cabling inside the lectern. - H. Contractor shall deliver all un-compiled code for all systems configured as part of the AV design after final testing has been completed. - I. ALL equipment capable of having a password set must remain on the manufacturers default username and password unless authorized in writing by an Academic and Research Technologies representative.
-Only Academic and Research Technologies personnel are allowed to authorize contractor to make changes. - J. Contractor shall schedule at least one training session with the owner for each system type installed in the building.
-More sessions may be required depending on number of end-users requiring training. - K. Upon completion of project, AV contractor shall provide to Academic and Research Technologies a commissioning plan for approval.
+- G. All AV equipment and cables shall be labeled on both ends according to industry standard labeling conventions including cabling inside the lectern. - H. Contractor shall deliver the un-compiled code for any systems configured as part of the AV design after final testing has been completed. - I. Contractor shall schedule one training sessions with the owner for each system type installed in the building. - J. Upon completion of project, AV contractor shall provide to IT@Sam a commissioning plan for approval.
 The AVIXA "Audiovisual Systems Performance Verification Checklist" shall serve as a format and content guide for this list.
-Upon approval contractor will schedule the commissioning with Academic and Research Technologies personnel and end-users who will participate in the process.
+Upon approval contractor will schedule the commissioning with IT@Sam personnel and end-users who will participate in the process.